NineNein/Cirode/Readme.md

 order ordinary differential equation (ODE) which can be solved by an integrator of the choice of the user.

 The motivation for this project was the need to add a simulation of a circuit to another simulation.
 Also to find a quicker and more efficient way to derive the ODE for the circuit than by hand.
+On the one hand I learned something on the other hand i could have just used: http://lcapy.elec.canterbury.ac.nz/

 # Requirements
 ### Python